 For Escaping

-Some dogs are notorious and dig to simply escape.
-He might be doing this out of curiosity to see other dogs or animals or just love to roam here and there.
+Some dogs are notorious diggers and dig simply to escape.
+He might be doing this out of curiosity to see other dogs or animals, or just loves to roam here and there.
 Additionally, if your dog is alone, then there is a higher chance that he is looking for a mate.

 How To Stop Your Dog From Digging Under the Fence?